dimani001/mern_stack/README.md

 ![Mongo Database](https://github.com/user-attachments/assets/d2ea4caa-49e2-4a5c-8351-723ada9037f4)

-## step eleven :  Coonecting THe app to Mongo db
+## step eleven :  Connecting The App to Mongo db

    1. create a .env file in the todo directory and open the file;